Wilhelmina Frankfurt

 Wilhelmina Frankfurt is an American ballerina, dance educator, and choreographer.
 She was a soloist with the New York City Ballet, dancing under the direction of George Balanchine, Jerome Robbins, and Peter Martins, until she left the company in 1985.
 Throughout her career, she performed in various Balanchine ballets including Agon, Le Tombeau de Couperin, Chaconne, Symphony in Three Movements, The Nutcracker, and Jewels.
 She was a founding member of the Lincoln Center's Arts and Education program and served as an artist in residence at Sarah Lawrence College, Vassar College, and The Masters School.
 In 2012, Frankfurt alleged that Peter Martins sexually assaulted her while she was a dancer at New York City Ballet.
-In 2022, she assumed the position of artistic director at the Stapleton School of the Performing arts succeeding Virginia Stapleton, the companies founder.
+In 2022, she assumed the position of artistic director at the Stapleton School of the Performing arts succeeding Virginia Stapleton, the company’s founder.

 Career

 Dancing

 Frankfurt was awarded a grant from the Ford Foundation to study at the School of American Ballet in New York City.
 While a student at the school, she was selected by George Balanchine to join the New York City Ballet.
 Frankfurt was a dancer with the New York City Ballet, under the direction of Balanchine and, later, Jerome Robbins, for fourteen years.
 She was later promoted to the rank of soloist.
 Frankfurt danced in ballets including Agon, Symphony in Three Movements, Chaconne, Le Tombeau de Couperin, and The Nutcracker.
 In 1974, she danced in a ballet choreographed by John Clifford to Béla Bartók's Piano Concerto No. 3 with Debra Austin, Muriel Aasen, Sara Leland, and Anthony Blum.
 In 1981, Frankfurt danced Rubies in Jewels.
 She also performed in the Dance in America television series for PBS.

 Frankfurt left New York City Ballet in 1985.